shopware/docs/guides/plugins/apps/starter/product-translator.md

 ```
 {% endcode %}

-The `ShopClient` receives a standard guzzle client as well as the `$shop` we got from the database.
+The `ShopClient` receives a standard guzzle client, and the `$shop` we got from the database.
-By setting the `base_uri` of the guzzle client to the shop-url we have an easier time using the client further down the line.
+By setting the `base_uri` of the guzzle client to the shop-URL, we have an easier time using the client further down the line.

 Now we can inspect the event payload if it's of any relevance: